Aaru's Awakening Review

 Simply Put

-As challenging and frustrating I found some of the stages in Aaru's Awakening, I felt a sense of accomplishment seeing my name listed on the top ten.
-Bosses slow down the relatively fast-paced stages, too slow for my likening, but still provide a unique take on platforming encounters.
+As challenging and frustrating as I found some of the stages in Aaru's Awakening, I felt a sense of accomplishment seeing my name listed on the top ten.
+Bosses slow down the relatively fast-paced stages, too slow for my liking, but still provide a unique take on platforming encounters.

 Note: Aaru's Awakening was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.